oshima/lang/README.md

 }("baz"); // => Hello, baz
 ```

-Anonymous function can be stored in a variable and called by the variable name.
+Anonymous function can be stored in a variable and called by its name.

 ```go
 var fib = (n: int) -> int {